-Our revenue and costs are principally denominated in U.S. dollars and are not subject to foreign currency exchange risk.
+Our U.S. revenue and costs are principally denominated in U.S. dollars and are not subject to foreign currency exchange risk.
 Our International operating segment generates revenue outside of the United States that is denominated in currencies other than the U.S. dollar.
-Our results of operations could be impacted by changes in exchange rates.
+Our results of operations are impacted by changes in exchange rates.